ismayc/ismayc.github.io/ecots2016.md

 permalink: /ecots2016/
 ---

-If you are interested in joining us, please fill out the Google Form at [http://goo.gl/forms/kQhMvhqWbj](http://goo.gl/forms/kQhMvhqWbj) .

-Our regional meeting on Thursday, May 19 at Reed College will provide opportunities for statistical educators in the Pacific Northwest to meet and discuss pedagogical ideas and to virtually attend poster sessions, keynote presentations, and breakout sessions of <a href = "https://www.causeweb.org/cause/ecots/ecots16" target = "_blank">eCOTS</a> together.
+Our regional meeting on Thursday, May 19 at Reed College provided opportunities for statistical educators in the Pacific Northwest to meet and discuss pedagogical ideas and to virtually attend poster sessions, keynote presentations, and breakout sessions of <a href = "https://www.causeweb.org/cause/ecots/ecots16" target = "_blank">eCOTS</a> together.

-The meeting will take place in Vollum Lounge in Vollum College Center on Reed Campus and in neighboring classrooms in Vollum College Center.
+The meeting took place in Vollum Lounge in Vollum College Center on Reed Campus and in neighboring classrooms in Vollum College Center.
 A map is below and more details are available [here](https://www.reed.edu/facilities_services/reed_static_map.html).
 We recommend you park in East Parking near SE 36th Ave and SE Woodstock Blvd.
 On the map below, Vollum College Center is Building 39.
 The Google Map below allows you to further zoom in if you wish.

 ![Reed Campus Map]({{ site.baseurl }}/campus_map_lg.gif)